Architects (British band): Style and influences

 In 2009, James Gill of Metal Hammer described the band's music as "pumped with both controlled rage and unhindered heart, accessible and ambitious, aggressive and beautiful".
 It has generally been described as metalcore as well as technical metal and progressive metalcore.
+Their early releases were categorized by critics as mathcore, and their later albums as alternative metal.
 Michael Wilson of the BBC compared the mass appeal of their aggressive style to that of Enter Shikari.
 It is characterised by choppy, complex guitar riffs, the use of obscure time signatures and rhythmic breakdowns, and guitarists alternating between a "down-tuned rumble" and "melodic punk" during songs.
 It is based on both technical proficiency and the use of catchy riffs and choruses.

 Architects have made various stylistic transitions and evolutions throughout their career, with Sam Carter stating in a 2011 interview that each album should sound distinct.
 On their second album Ruin, the band's sound was heavier and darker than on their debut Nightmares.
 Hollow Crown maintained the aggression and technical proficiency of Ruin while incorporating more melody, catchy riffs and clean singing.
 The band also used synthesised instruments such as keyboards and drum machines.
 The guitars were tuned to Drop B with the lowest string at Ab, giving the "ability to create a really heavy low end sound on the bottom but still give a comfortable degree of tension on the higher strings."
 A prime example of their signature style is the song "We're All Alone", with its technical, progressive guitar riffs and hardcore punk-influenced breakdowns.

 Their fourth album The Here and Now represented a stylistic shift considered "ultimately subjective" and "their most diverse".
 Described as going in a "clean-cut post-hardcore" direction, The Here and Now favours singing over screaming, anthemic choruses and hooks.
 The album still retains elements of their previous albums, however, including "tortured howls, frenzied riffs, and earth-shattering rhythms, albeit with a slightly more mainstream edge."
 The album includes the melancholy, glitchy electronica-based 'An Open Letter To Myself' and the rock ballad 'Heartburn' both lead into "rousing, fist-pumping choruses".